mlco2/codecarbon/docs/edit/methodology.rst

 When available, CodeCarbon uses global carbon intensity of electricity per cloud provider ( `here <https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/cloud/impact.csv>`_ ) or per country ( `here <https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/private_infra/global_energy_mix.json>`_ ).

-If we don't have the global carbon intensity or electricity of a country, but we have its electricity mix, we compute the carbon intensity of electricity using this table:
+If we don't have the global carbon intensity or electricity of a country, but we have its electricity mix, we used to compute the carbon intensity of electricity using this table:

 .. list-table:: Carbon Intensity Across Energy Sources
    :widths: 50 50